-The Navajo Area IHS is using telemedicine and telepsychiatry to overcome the obstacles of long distance transportation in rural areas as well as the recruitment of psychiatrists/psychologists.
-The Phoenix Area Suicide Prevention Initiative uses best practice strategies to address suicide including ASIST, QPR and Assessing & Managing Suicide Risk (AMSR).
+The Navajo Area IHS is using telemedicine and telepsychiatry to overcome the obstacles of long distance transportation in rural areas as well as the recruitment of psychiatrists/psychologists.93 The Phoenix Area Suicide Prevention Initiative uses best practice strategies to address suicide including ASIST, QPR and Assessing & Managing Suicide Risk (AMSR).^{93, 102}

 Across the country, 11 Tribal and Federally operated Youth Regional Treatment Centers provide behavioral health care for Al/AN youth and their families in residential environments with a focus on substance abuse and dual diagnosis.
 The holistic care integrates traditional healing, spirituality and identification with culture.
 Increasing the capacity of staff through training on Native American approaches to treatment and behavioral therapy has been an approach taken by some sites.
 Some programs developed systems enhancements that allow for telemedicine and family therapy sessions even when all family members can't be onsite.
 Many programs incorporate cultural crafts, group activities, peer support and connections with family and elders.
-To start the content of the content of
+To start the contractions of the contractions with family and elders.